Sahlab (Middle Eastern Milk Pudding)

 Sahlab is a Middle Eastern milk pudding, usually served to warm you up on a cold day.

 The same way that you might enjoy hot chocolate as a winter drink.

-Sometimes other nuts and raisins are incorporated into this sahlab drink, along with rose water to give it a unique flavor.
+Sometimes nuts and raisins are incorporated along with rose water, or orange blossom water, giving it a rich complex flavor.

-The powder sahlab is like magic, it turns your milk and cream in to a yummy thick and nutritious pudding, all thanks to a flower that is a real beauty in itself.
+The powder sahlab is like magic, it turns your milk and cream into a yummy thick and nutritious pudding.

-The powder comes from a type of orchid roots or tubers which are dried and ground into flour.
+The powder comes from tubers of the orchid roots which are dried and ground into flour.

 How to Make Sahlab

 It is very similar to making pudding, but even easier.